 This DIY was so easy and so quick.
 You can use any color paint you want or use a variety for a color-filled display on your porch or patio.
-It’s a super easy way to add indoor or outdoor planters for much less money than buying new.
+It’s a super-easy way to add indoor or outdoor planters for much less money than buying new ones.

 They are some of the best shade-loving plants, but they do make some varieties that can tolerate more sun.
 And they are so easy.
 Give them water, fertilize them periodically and you’ll have continuous color all summer.

 You can even do these for indoor pots like this planter makeover I made using acrylic paints.
 Pick up a few small ones and let the kids paint their own too – it would be a perfect afternoon craft session for them!